Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Introduction

 We focus our analysis and discussion on $g_A$, the nucleon matrix element of the axial current in the forward limit, as this matrix element has proved to be one of the most challenging regarding control of excited state contamination.
 The first LQCD calculation of $g_A$ with relatively light dynamical quarks ($m_\pi \gtrsim 350$~MeV) appeared in 2005~\cite{Edwards:2005ym}, resulting in a value that had a 7\% statistical uncertainty and agreed with the experimental value after extrapolation to the physical pion mass.
 This led the community to anticipate $g_A$ would soon become a precision benchmark quantity for LQCD.

 However, subsequent calculations confounded these expectations with the results remaining roughly independent of the pion mass (and below the physical value) or, worse, trending away from the physical value as the pion mass was reduced~\cite{Yamazaki:2009zq,Bratt:2010jn,Alexandrou:2010hf}.
-It was speculated that the issue might be due to finite volume corrections which were much larger than predicted by chiral perturbation theory ($\chi$PT)~\cite{Jaffe:2001eb,Cohen:2001bg,Yamazaki:2008py}.
-As groups investigated the sensitivity of the extracted matrix elements as a function of $\tsep$, and added an excited state in the fit model for the correlation function, it became clear that the dominant unresolved issue was contamination from excited states~\cite{Green:2011fg,Dinter:2011sg,Capitani:2012gj,Green:2012ud,Bhattacharya:2013ehc,Bali:2013nla}.
-After this, a number of calculations were performed~\cite{Capitani:2012gj,Horsley:2013ayv,Bali:2014nma,Abdel-Rehim:2015owa,Bhattacharya:2016zcn,Alexandrou:2017hac,Capitani:2017qpc,Berkowitz:2017gql,Chang:2018uxx,Berkowitz:2018gqe,Walker-Loud:2019cif,Gupta:2018qil,Hasan:2019noy,Alexandrou:2019brg,Park:2021ypf} that were in agreement with the physical value of $g_A$~\cite{Zyla:2020zbs,PhysRevLett.56.919,YEROZOLIMSKY1997240,LIAUD199753,Mostovoi:2001ye,PhysRevLett.100.151801,Mund:2012fq,Mendenhall:2012tz,Markisch:2018ndu,Beck:2019xye}.
-Following our computation with the Feynman-Hellmann method described in Ref.~\cite{Bouchard:2016heu}, other groups have also utilized a larger number of $\tsep$ values at the physical pion mass~\cite{Hasan:2019noy,Alexandrou:2019brg} and found an improved understanding of excited states. \footnote{To the best of our knowledge, the use a large number of $\tsep$ values was first advocated for in Refs.~\cite{Detmold:2011bp,Detmold:2012ge}, which demonstrated the benefit with LQCD calculations of heavy-hadron axial matrix elements using five $\tsep$ values.}
+It was speculated that the issue might be due to finite volume corrections which were much larger~\cite{Jaffe:2001eb,Cohen:2001bg,Yamazaki:2008py} than predicted by chiral perturbation theory ($\chi$PT)~\cite{Beane:2004rf}.
+As groups investigated the sensitivity of the extracted matrix elements as a function of $\tsep$, and added an excited state in the fit model for the correlation function, it became clear that the dominant unresolved issue was contamination from excited states~\cite{Green:2011fg,Dinter:2011sg,Capitani:2012gj,Green:2012ud,Bhattacharya:2013ehc,Bali:2013nla}. \footnote{It should be noted that there are still relatively large and important finite volume corrections that must be accounted for to achieve percent-level control of the nucleon matrix elements~\cite{Harris:2019bih,Lutz:2020dfi}.} After this, a number of calculations were performed~\cite{Capitani:2012gj,Horsley:2013ayv,Bali:2014nma,Abdel-Rehim:2015owa,Bhattacharya:2016zcn,Alexandrou:2017hac,Capitani:2017qpc,Berkowitz:2017gql,Chang:2018uxx,Berkowitz:2018gqe,Walker-Loud:2019cif,Gupta:2018qil,Hasan:2019noy,Alexandrou:2019brg,Park:2021ypf} that were in agreement with the physical value of $g_A$~\cite{Zyla:2020zbs,PhysRevLett.56.919,YEROZOLIMSKY1997240,LIAUD199753,Mostovoi:2001ye,PhysRevLett.100.151801,Mund:2012fq,Mendenhall:2012tz,Markisch:2018ndu,Beck:2019xye}.
+Following the computation with the Feynman-Hellmann method described in Ref.~\cite{Bouchard:2016heu}, other groups have also utilized a larger number of $\tsep$ values at the physical pion mass~\cite{Hasan:2019noy,Alexandrou:2019brg} and found an improved understanding of excited states.\footnote{To the best of our knowledge, the use a large number of $\tsep$ values was first advocated for in Refs.~\cite{Detmold:2011bp,Detmold:2012ge}, which demonstrated the benefit with LQCD calculations of heavy-hadron axial matrix elements using five $\tsep$ values.}